goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 ./start.sh
 ```

+Once running, you can access `ZtplAppDirectory` by pointing your browser to [http://localhost:3000](http://localhost:3000).

+You can log in to the system by using the following credentials:

+- user: `root`
+- password: `Alch3mist`

+Make sure to change the `root` password by accessing [http://localhost:3000/auth/users](http://localhost:3000/auth/users).

 # 🧪 How to test

+Unit tests ensure that your software components work as intended.
+Thus, it is recommended to run the test every time you modify your code.

-You can run the `ztplAppDirectory` unit test by invoking the following command:
+To run the `ztplAppDirectory` test, you can invoke the following command:

 ```bash
 zaruba please testZtplAppDirectory
 ```

-Alternatively, you can also invoke the following script:
+Alternatively, you can also run the following script:

 ```bash
 cd ztplAppDirectory